 More than an SEO strategy, you’ve probably considered social media to be a tool for brand exposure.
 However, social networking is a fantastic strategy to raise your search engine rating and build your domain authority.

-Sharing information on social media and directing users to your website lets Google know that you’re getting traffic from a variety of sources and that your website must contain engaging high-quality content.
+Sharing information on social media and directing users to your website lets Google know that you’re getting traffic from various sources and that your website must contain engaging, high-quality content.
 This is why it’s crucial to regularly interact with your audience on social media and use it to provide content.
 Increased involvement will probably lead to additional shares, backlinks, and clicks, all of which contribute to the development of domain authority.

 Local SEO:

-Optimising a website for local search results by using the local SEO method in Google My Business.
-Firms with physical locations or those that cater to local customers, such as grocers, air conditioning companies, or hair salons stress more to Local SEO.
+Optimizing a website for local search results by using the local SEO method in Google My Business.
+Firms with physical locations or those that cater to local customers, such as grocers, air conditioning companies, or hair salons, stress more Local SEO.

-You have to send signals to local search engines in order for this to function.
+You have to send signals to local search engines for this to function.
 Why do you do this?
 Here are a few significant examples:

 Content Marketing: